Introduction to Microsoft Access ODBC Connection

 After configuring the data source, open Microsoft Access, and use the “External Data” tab to link your database.
 From there, select the ODBC data source you configured, and voila!
 Your Microsoft Access database is now linked to an external database.

-Benefits of Using ODBC with Microsoft Access
+Benefits of Using Microsoft Access ODBC

 Flexibility and Interoperability